 The right monthly payment

 The rule of thumb for a car payment is to spend less than 10% of your pre-tax income on the monthly payment.
 However, rules of thumb only get you so far.
-You need to look at your other monthly debt payments and savings goals to get a better idea of what payment fits your overall plan.
+You need to look at your other monthly debt payments and savings goals to get a better idea of what payment fits your overall roadmap.

 How much to put down

-You typically want to put 20% down although it’s not required.
-A larger down payment can have several benefits.
+You typically want to put 20% down, although it's not required.
+A larger down payment can have several benefits:

 - A lower monthly payment